Knights in the Nightmare: Characters

-Development
+Development and release

 Screenshots, artwork and music clips for Knights were revealed over two years prior to the game's release on the blog of JaJa, one of the developers.
 Satoko Kiyuduki reprises her design role from Yggdra Union: We'll Never Fight Alone.
 Sunaho Tobe, having worked on the first two Dept. Heaven titles, and Yoshinori Iwanaga, having done the monster designs for the initial release of Riviera also return for Knights illustrations.
 Shigeki Hayashi, having composed music for both Riviera and Yggdra Union returned to compose the soundtrack for Knights.

 While the game was initially intended to be sold in July in Japan, its release date was pushed back until September.
 According to Ito, this is because Sting realized that a more in-depth tutorial was needed to help players learn the game's complex systems; many adjustments to the game interface were also done at this time.

+Sting released a special edition version of Knights in the Nightmare, called the Knights in the Nightmare DHE Series Special Pack (ナイツ・イン・ザ・ナイトメア （D・H・Eシリーズ スペシャルパック）, Naitsu in za Naitomea (DHE Shirīzu Supesharu Pakku)); it includes a copy of Yggdra Union: We'll Never Fight Alone for the Game Boy Advance.

 A remastered version for the Nintendo Switch released exclusively in Japan on April 7, 2022.